OADA/oada-docs/rest-specs/REST-API-Endpoints.md

 }
 ```

-Which should be interpreted as the `some_versioned_link` key is actually a
+Which should be interpreted as the `some_versioned_link` key actually being a
-reference to the resource 456 and that the last_known `_rev` of that resource is
+reference to the resource 456 with its last known `_rev` of that resource being
 "34-kjdf02jkld".
 A client wanting to only download the content of links when
-they change and can use the current value of `_rev` to determine if it should or
+they change can use the current value of `_rev` to determine if it should or
 should not follow the link by doing a follow-up GET request on `/resources/456`.
-Note, that the parent resource's `_rev` must also update when a link's `_rev`
+Note that the parent resource's `_rev` must also update when a link's `_rev`
 updates and so a client may monitor just the parent `_rev` value to detect
 changes to children.

 The `_rev` within a link is automatically set to the last known `_rev` for the
 resource given by the `_id` key regardless of the value sent by the client.
 It
-is expected clients will typically set `_rev` to '0-0' when creating a link,
+is expected that clients will typically set `_rev` to '0-0' when creating a link,
 however, this is not required.

 ***A special note on meta document links***

 It is possible to define links to meta documents.
 To distinguish between links
-to meta documents versus resources, the `_metaid` is used in place of the `_id`
+to meta documents versus links to resources, the `_metaid` is used in place of the `_id`
 key.
-The `_rev` key can still be used and functions the same.
+The `_rev` key can still be used, and functions the same.

 # NEED TO EDIT STILL